yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 market (*trillions* of dollars) is much larger than that of the software market (*~300 billion dollars*).

+To make it easy to read, hereafter Software-as-a-Service is termed as **SoftServ** while Service-as-a-Software is termed as **ServSoft**.

-In the Software-as-a-Service scenario, *software* refers to the application and it is defined as functional endpoints for its users to achieve some tasks.
-Its business model is reflected in *service* where users pay the Software-as-a-Service provider via subscription.
-The prosperity of the Software-as-a-Service ecosystem is attributed to the development of cloud-based infrastructure in the last few decades.
-The cloud-based services are layered hierarchically, that is, *infrastructure*, *platform*, and *software* (there may be other layers existing but these three are the foundational ones), and hence, the Software-as-a-Service layer that is built on top of them is charged by the *usage* of any services at a lower layer.
-In the Service-as-a-Software scenario, differently, *software* is meant to implement a holistic service that finishes a **service**, i.e., *service*.
+In the SoftServ scenario, *software* refers to the application and it is defined as functional endpoints for its users to achieve some tasks.
+Its business model is reflected in *service* where users pay the SoftServ provider via subscription.
+The prosperity of the SoftServ ecosystem is attributed to the development of cloud-based infrastructure in the last few decades.
+The cloud-based services are layered hierarchically, that is, *infrastructure*, *platform*, and *software* (there may be other layers existing but these three are the foundational ones), and hence, the SoftServ layer that is built on top of them is charged by the *usage* of any services at a lower layer.
+In the ServSoft scenario, differently, *software* is meant to implement a holistic service that finishes a **service**, i.e., *service*.
 And the user pays for the completion of that **service** accomplished by the software.

-Let's consider a few examples to illustrate the differences of Software-as-a-Service and Service-as-a-Software:
+Let's consider a few examples to illustrate the differences of SoftServ and ServSoft:

-* In the form of Software-as-a-Service, Gmail provides an application that helps people to receive, draft, send, and archive emails, with other users.
-In the form of Service-as-a-Software, [a Gmail agent](https://python.langchain.com/v0.1/docs/templates/openai-functions-agent-gmail/) can automatically read, search through, and respond to emails on behalf of the users.
+* In the form of SoftServ, Gmail provides an application that helps people to receive, draft, send, and archive emails, with other users.
+In the form of ServSoft, [a Gmail agent](https://python.langchain.com/v0.1/docs/templates/openai-functions-agent-gmail/) can automatically read, search through, and respond to emails on behalf of the users.
-* In the case of CRM, the vanilla CRM platform as a Software-as-a-Service provides comprehensive toolkits for salespersons to manage lead tracking, points of contact, marketing campaigns, etc. As an agentic version of it, called [AgentForce](https://www.salesforce.com/ap/agentforce/use-cases/), services like order status tracking for responding to user for maintaining user satisfaction can be automated and streamlined by agents.
+* In the case of CRM, the vanilla CRM platform as a SoftServ provides comprehensive toolkits for salespersons to manage lead tracking, points of contact, marketing campaigns, etc. As an agentic version of it, called [AgentForce](https://www.salesforce.com/ap/agentforce/use-cases/), services like order status tracking for responding to user for maintaining user satisfaction can be automated and streamlined by agents.
-* GitHub is essentially a Software-as-a-Service platform that provides functionalities for version control, code review, issue tracking, etc. In the Service-as-a-Software scenario, a [GitHub Copilot](https://github.com/features/copilot) can automatically generate code snippets to develop an web application, finish the review code to achieve 100% test pass and >80% code coverage, and manage issues to categorize acccording to OKR, etc.
+* GitHub is essentially a SoftServ platform that provides functionalities for version control, code review, issue tracking, etc. In the ServSoft scenario, a [GitHub Copilot](https://github.com/features/copilot) can automatically generate code snippets to develop an web application, finish the review code to achieve 100% test pass and >80% code coverage, and manage issues to categorize acccording to OKR, etc.

-According to Sequoia Capital, the success of Service-as-a-Software is measured per resolution of a task.
+According to Sequoia Capital, the success of ServSoft is measured per resolution of a task.
 How to understand this in a more detailed manner for adoption in an organization for generating impact?
 I try to approach the question from two major points of view: the *principles* and *patterns*, one for